-Leaving a Will is supposed to ensure that your family remain protected and looked after when you die but sometimes there are ambiguities that can call into question the validity of a Will.
+Leaving a Will is supposed to ensure that your family remain protected and looked after when you die.
+However, sometimes there are ambiguities that can call into question the validity of a Will.
 Even if there are ambiguities, what can you actually do about it?

 It really does depend on the circumstances, but the legal requirements for challenging a Will are pretty straightforward.

-If any of these legal provisions has not been followed, there are grounds to challenge the Will as it is not valid.
+If any of these legal provisions have not been followed, there are grounds to challenge the Will as it is not valid.

 In addition to the need for a Will to meet the legal requirements listed, the person making it must have the capacity to make the Will.
 If you want to challenge a Will on the basis that your family member did not have capacity whilst making their Will, you will need to satisfy the court that there was a lack of capacity when they made it.

 Anyone making a Will must understand they are making a Will and that it will be used to distribute their assets.
 They need to understand the value of their estate and how the Will they are making affects anyone with a claim (or not!) on the estate.

 A Will may also be challenged if it is felt that the person making it only did so under duress or was subject to undue influence.

 There is a limited group of people who are able to challenge a Will on the basis that it did not make reasonable financial provision for them – for example, spouses, partners or cohabitees or anyone maintained by the deceased at the date of death.

 Finally, there have been cases where a Will has been faked or forged and you can challenge the Will in these circumstances.

 When a challenge has been made to a Will, there has to be a decision about what happens to the estate.
 The decision may be to move to an earlier Will, particularly where there was a change to the Will just prior to the testator’s death or where there is no earlier version, the rules of intestacy will apply.
 This means the estate will be divided according to the law.